- Academic Programs

 The Department of Geology stresses quality teaching for undergraduate students with an emphasis on preparation for further study of geology at the graduate level.
 Geology students are required to participate in a summer field course in the Rocky Mountains of Colorado.
 In addition to field work, upperclass students have many opportunities to work closely with faculty, through lab teaching and research assistant positions.

 The study of geology can lead to a wide variety of careers relating to the study of the Earth’s past and future.
-Many of our alumni continue their studies at the graduate level.
 A major career area in geology today is in the environmental arena.
 Other important areas include the discovery of new energy and/or mineral resources and the prediction, prevention and remediation of hazards related to the earth’s dynamic processes such as earthquakes, volcanic activity, landslides, flooding and beach erosion.
 Careers in the geoscience and environmental industries are projected to increase by 28% in the next decade.

 Experiences that enhance learning.Geology majors can choose from several curricular and extra-curricular activities to enhance their learning experience.